justinbaskaran/FTP-Client/README.md

 # SSH-Client-Java (Username-Password Based Authentication Only) (For Now)

 To try the app:
-(Currently only support UNIX systems)
+(Currently only supports UNIX systems)
 1) Download this repo
 2) enter it via command line
 3)  type "make clean"